racket/rhombus/shrubbery/0000-shrubbery.md

 generating fully formed trees, it is intended to partially group input for further enforestation by another parser (e.g., as in Honu).
-The notation is line- and indentation-sensitive, and the parsed form of a shrubbery imposes grouping tto ensures that further parsing is consistent with the shrubbery's lines and indentation.
+The notation is line- and indentation-sensitive, and the parsed form of a shrubbery imposes grouping to ensure that further parsing is consistent with the shrubbery's lines and indentation.

 # Motivation